Post-Publish Adoption Proof

 ```

-The task gate requires `ready_to_edit`, a current graph, and `src/routes/index.tsx` as the first implementation read for `/` when the starter uses the standard TanStack `__root.tsx` plus `index.tsx` structure.
+The task gate requires `ready_to_edit`, a current graph, `taskCapsuleVersion: "task-capsule.v1"`, a payload within the documented byte/token budget, and `src/routes/index.tsx` as the first implementation read for `/` when the starter uses the standard TanStack `__root.tsx` plus `index.tsx` structure.
+The v3 smoke uses `--fail-on none` only to inspect a Greenfield report without compatible change/baseline evidence; its governance delta must remain `not_proven`, and that invocation is not release-gate evidence.

 ## Host Gates